 The Divided Community Project is housed at The Ohio State University Moritz College of Law.
-Grande Lum, who joined the Project in 2016 after stepping down as Director, Community Relations Service in the U.S. Department of Justice, serves as Director.
-William Froehlich, Langdon Fellow in Dispute Resolution at the Ohio State University Moritz College of Law, serves as Associate Director.
+In March 2020, Joseph (“Josh”) B. Stulberg, recently retired Michael E. Moritz Chair in Alternative Dispute Resolution, transitioned to serve as the Divided Community Project’s Co-Director.
+In May 2020, Carl D. Smallwood, a retired partner at Vorys, Sater, Seymour and Pease LLP in Columbus, joined Josh to serve as DCP’s Co-Director.
+William Froehlich, Langdon Fellow in Dispute Resolution at the Ohio State University Moritz College of Law, serves as Deputy Director.
+Grande Lum, who joined the Project in 2016 after stepping down as Director, Community Relations Service in the U.S. Department of Justice, serves as chair of the steering committee.
 The Project’s steering committee members, participants at the April 2015 and November 2016 events, and the Project’s law student contributors are described below.

 • Nancy Rogers, Professor Emeritus, The Ohio State University Moritz College of Law, and former Ohio Attorney General • Josh Stulberg, Moritz Chair in Alternative Dispute Resolution, The Ohio State University Moritz College of Law, and mediator in community conflicts • Chris Carlson, public policy mediator and Chief Advisor, Policy Consensus Initiative.
 Susan Carpenter, mediator in community conflicts, trainer and co-author of Mediating Public Disputes. • Sarah Cole, the John W. Bricker Professor of Law at The Ohio State University Moritz College, where she also serves as Director of the Program on Dispute Resolution and regularly serves as a mediator and arbitrator. • Michael Lewis, a mediator, arbitrator, ombudsman, court monitor and special master with JAMS’ Washington, DC Resolution Center. • Craig McEwen, Daniel J. Fayerweather Professor of Sociology and Political Science Emeritus, Bowdoin College and contributor to research on mediation. • Andrew Thomas, mediator in community conflicts and Community Relations and Neighborhood Engagement Director, City of Sanford, Florida. • Sarah Rubin, Program Manager, Public Engagement, California Institute for Local Government.